This post may contain affiliate links. Please read my disclosure policy.

 Serve immediately garnished with sliced green onions and toasted sesame seeds.

 Serve over sticky Jasmine rice for a complete meal.

-The original Cashew Chicken recipe is attributed to a restaurateur in Springfield, Missouri.
+Cashew Chicken was invented by a restaurant owner in Springfield, Missouri.

 Thanks for PINNING!

 Honey Cashew Chicken

 - 3 skinless boneless chicken breasts cut into 1-inch pieces

 - 1 tablespoon cornstarch

 - 3 tablespoons low sodium soy sauce

 - 1 ½ tablespoons Sriracha sauce more or less to taste